cosmicjs/docs/docs/rest-api/rate-limits.md

 All Cosmic JS `POST` requests have a body size limit of `6MB` including media uploads.
 This does not apply to media uploaded via the Cosmic JS Dashboard.

 ### Optimizations
-All requests allow `gzip` type ecoding.
+All requests allow `gzip` ecoding.
 If connecting to the API directly, adding `Accept-Encoding: gzip` can dramatically reduce response time and size.
 This is added by default on all Cosmic JS open source clients.